 \begin{lemma} Let $D \in \mathcal{CD}_{n,k}$ be a chord diagram, and let $C \in \mathcal{DM}_{n,k}$ be the domino matrix that corresponds to~$D$.
 Then $\textsc{construct-matrix-rightwards}(D)$ has the same form of $C$, and it satisfies the domino sign rules. \end{lemma}

 \begin{lemma} Let $D \in \mathcal{CD}_{n,k}$ be a chord diagram.
-The decorated permutation of the positroid $S'$ that arises from \textsc{construct-matrix-rightwards($D$)} is the other algorithmic permutation $\sigma'$ of~$D$. \end{lemma}
+The decorated permutation of the positroid cell $S'$ that arises from \textsc{construct-matrix-rightwards($D$)} is the other algorithmic permutation $\sigma'$ of~$D$. \end{lemma}

-In order to show that the two algorithms parametrize the same positroid cell, we prove that their decorated permutations agree. \begin{lemma} Let $D \in \mathcal{CD}_{n,k}$ be a chord diagram.
-Let $S$ the positroid arising from \textsc{construct-matrix}$(D)$, and associated with the algorithmic permutation~$\sigma$, and let $S'$ be the positroid arising from \textsc{construct-matrix-rightwards}$(D)$, and associated with the other algorithmic permutation~$\sigma'$.
+In order to show that the two algorithms parameterize the same positroid cell, we prove that their decorated permutations agree. \begin{lemma} Let $D \in \mathcal{CD}_{n,k}$ be a chord diagram.
+Let $S$ the positroid cell arising from \textsc{construct-matrix}$(D)$, and associated with the algorithmic permutation~$\sigma$, and let $S'$ be the positroid cell arising from \textsc{construct-matrix-rightwards}$(D)$, and associated with the other algorithmic permutation~$\sigma'$.
 Then $\sigma=\sigma'$ and hence $S=S'$. \end{lemma}

 \begin{proof} The two algorithmic permutations are

 We claim first that for every top chord $c_{(f)}$